The last category usually has received the shortest shrift.

 Later, the authorization for copper sulfate, a fungicide considered the only realistic antifungal tool that organic farmers are permitted to use, appeared at first to have a far easier pathway from the EU and member countries.

 The European Union executive proposed renewing the license for copper sulfate and other copper compounds for five years.
 This proposal came after a one-year extension approved in December 2017 that allowed food regulators to analyze the latest science.
-Now, the proposal has been delayed again, with no clear deadline but a promise by the EU to make a decision by year-end 2018.
+The proposal was delayed again with no clear deadline, but the EU made a decision by year-end 2018.

-Also unlike glyphosate, which is still the target of a possible outright ban, copper compounds are slated to be phased out over time (even with EU approval), and possibly replaced with less toxic fungicides.
+Also unlike glyphosate, copper compounds are slated to be phased out over time (even with EU approval), and possibly replaced with less toxic fungicides.

 Copper matching less with wine

 Because of the severe toxicity of copper sulfate and a growing movement to focus on sustainability rather than on growing techniques, several companies in the wine industry, a heavy user of copper sulfate for at least a century, have backed out of organic farming.

 This past fall, the vice president of the professional association of Bordeaux wines predicted that his region and others in France would started converting from organic growing to conventional.
 The organization cited a number of economic, weather, as well as chemical factors, including hail storms, blight, and a freeze in 2017.
 Wineries, VP Bernard Farges said, decided that the added risks of continuing with organic farming and copper was too much.